 The utility then writes the data to the VMT mix output file.
 The utility writes each comment from the comments array to the VMT mix output file.
 The utility then writes the header to the VMT mix output file.
-For each road type in the VMT mix array, the utility writes the SUT code, fuel type code, VMT mix data (from the VMT mix array), the MOVES road type description (from the MOVES base data array), the MOVES SUT description (from the MOVES base data array), and the MOVES fuel type description (from the MOVES base data array) to the VMT mix output file for each SUT/fuel type combination in the VMT mix array.
+For each road type in the VMT mix array, the utility writes the SUT code, fuel type code, VMT mix data (from the VMT mix array), the MOVES road type description (from the MOVES base data array), the MOVES SUT description (from the MOVES base data array) to the VMT mix output file for each SUT/fuel type combination in the VMT mix array.